luccacodeco/redeneural/README.md

-This repositore will be filled with projects using neural network.
+This repository will be filled with projects using neural network.